 The Normal Aging Process vs. Dementia

-As an individual gets older, some aspects of their life may change and this is normal with aging.
+As an individual age, some aspects of their life may change, which is normal with aging.
 These changes are a standard part of the aging process and can happen to the elderly regardless of their medical history.
-When a person ages, the body tends to slow down and mental health can decrease.
+The body tends to slow down when a person ages and mental health can decrease.

 The most common cause of dementia is Alzheimer’s disease.

-There are however other diseases that can lead to dementia such as cerebrovascular disease/ vascular dementia, mixed dementia, Lewy body disease/ dementia with Lewy bodies (DLB), and frontotemporal lobar degeneration (FTD).
-These vary between individuals are and typically depend on the individual’s mental and physical health.
+There are, however, other diseases that can lead to dementia, such as cerebrovascular disease/ vascular dementia, mixed dementia, Lewy body disease/ dementia with Lewy bodies (DLB), and frontotemporal lobar degeneration (FTD).
+These vary between individuals and typically depend on the individual’s mental and physical health.

 You can help elderly people cope with aging and memory loss.

-These include keeping a routine, staying organized, repeating information, running through the alphabet in your head, word/ name/ place association, using the senses, sharing stores, and getting a full night sleep.
+These include keeping a routine, staying organized, repeating information, running through the alphabet in your head, word/ name/ place association, using the senses, sharing stories, and getting a full night’s sleep.

-When making trips out don’t be afraid to speak up and ask someone to go with you.
+Don’t be afraid to speak up when making trips out and ask someone to go with you.
 Ask for directions along the way or help if you need it.
-Additionally, speak with your doctor about driving and recognize that it may become unsafe to drive after a certain point in time.
+Additionally, speak with your doctor about driving and recognize that driving may become unsafe after a certain time.
 Public transportation and taxis are also available in many major cities.
 Furthermore, ensure that you are receiving help both in the home and when it comes to managing money.
 There are many agencies that will help with senior home care to ensure you are safe and able to receive help within your home.

 While these tips and tricks will not stop Alzheimer’s or dementia from occurring in elderly individuals, they can help to slow the process down and ease any burden.
-There are many useful resources online that can be useful when learning more about Alzheimer’s disease and dementia.
-We encourage you to look at these in order to educate both your family members and yourself for the future.
+Many useful resources online can be useful when learning more about Alzheimer’s disease and dementia.
+We encourage you to look at these to educate your family members and yourself for the future.

 Alvita Care Helps Seniors with Memory Issues